Black Canadians in Montreal: Modern era

 Canada maintained its restrictions of immigration until 1962, when racial requirements were eliminated from Canadian immigration laws.
 This coincided with a wave of decolonization in the Caribbean.
 Over the next decades, several hundred thousand Afro-Caribbeans came from that region, becoming the predominant black population in Canada.
 Since then, an increasing number of new immigrants from Africa have been coming to Canada; they have also immigrated to the United States and Europe.
 This includes large numbers of refugees, but also many skilled and professional workers pursuing better economic conditions.
 Today's Black Canadians are largely of Caribbean origin, with some of recent African origin, and smaller numbers from the United States, Europe and Latin America.

 In 1977, between 1,200 and 2,400 Black Nova Scotians lived in Montreal.Though dispersed throughout the city, many settled among African-Americans and English-speaking West Indians in Little Burgundy.
-As the black community grew they began to move out of the south west, with the wealthiest families, often well-established railway employees, moving to Notre-Dame-de-Grâce.
-This trend was exacerbated by post war urban renewal and construction in the lead up to Expo '67, such as the construction of the Ville Marie expressway, which displaced many residents.
+As the black community grew, they began to move out of the Southwest, with the wealthiest families, often well-established railway employees, moving to Notre-Dame-de-Grâce.
+This trend was exacerbated by post-war urban renewal and construction in the lead up to Expo '67, such as the construction of the Ville Marie expressway, which displaced many residents.
 Those with the means often relocated to NDG and Côte-des-Neiges, creating a diverse Anglophone community in those respective boroughs, while poorer residents were often scattered in nearby areas.
-Language politics and discrimination may have contributed to the decline of Little Burgundy and le Sud Ouest, as Quebec nationalists and activists, blamed the borough's poverty on discrimination from the wealthy Anglo business community towards Francophones, rather than rally the areas diverse inhabitants, effectively ignoring the robust black community.
+Language politics and discrimination may have contributed to the decline of Little Burgundy and le Sud Ouest, as Quebec nationalists and activists blamed the borough's poverty on discrimination from the wealthy Anglo business community towards Francophones, effectively ignoring the areas' diverse communities and inhabitants, including the robust black community.
 However, urban renewal policies also affected other groups such as the Irish in Griffintown and Pointe Saint-Charles.
 Indeed by 1973, the area's population had dropped from 14,710 in 1966 to just 7,000.
-By 1996 Little Burgundy, once home to 90 per cent of the city's Black residents, was now home to only 2 per cent of all Blacks in Montreal.
+By 1996, Little Burgundy, once home to 90 percent of the city's Black residents, was now home to only 2 percent of all Black people in Montreal.